 - Loud Noises: As your water heater ages, it collects sediment that builds up on the bottom of the tank.
 When that sediment comes in contact with the heating element, it is burnt away and this process creates loud bangs, creaks, knocks, and whines.
 The extra noise is annoying, but too much sediment will also affect the efficiency and function of the water heater.

 - Leaks: If you’ve noticed puddles surrounding your water heater but no obvious leak, your tank may have developed thin fractures that are only noticeable when the water heater is activated.
 As the metal tank heats up, those cracks widen and become serious leaks.
 They may be tiny, but those hidden cracks mean your water heater has reached the end of its life.

 - Rusty Water: If you’ve noticed that your hot water comes out of the faucet looking rusty and discolored, but your cold water is clean and clear, your water heater may be rusting on the inside.
 Rusty water obviously isn’t ideal for showering and washing dishes, and it also means that your water heater will soon crack and start to leak.
 Once this happens, there is no way to repair the problem, and your only solution is to replace the unit.

 - Age: It is recommended that all water heaters that have passed the ten-year mark be replaced even if they haven’t shown signs of an obvious problem.
 It’s only a matter of time until an aging water heater cracks and causes water damage to your home.
 Taking the initiative to replace it before that happens will save you money and frustration.

 Water heater replacement in Portland doesn’t have to be an expensive, stressful process.
 3 Mountains will come to your home and replace your water heater in one day.
-Call them today to receive a quote and take advantage of their expert services.
+Call us today at (503) 470-4726 to receive a quote and take advantage of their expert services.